MarcoKl99/C-string-lib/README.md

 ...
 ```

-This can e.g. be invoked together with the tempalte parser and the method `dstring_from_file`, to process larger files.
+This can e.g. be invoked together with the tempalte parser and the method `dstring_from_file`, to process larger files 🚀.

 ## How to build 🏗️

-To build the project, execute the following.
+To build the project using the `make` utility, execute the following.

 ```bash
 make